Manhunt (1976 film): Box office

 In Japan, the film earned in distributor rental income. rentals was equivalent to an estimated ticket sales in 1976.
 The film was initially not well-received in Japan, where it was criticized by film critics for perceived flaws in its plot and characters.
 The film barely managed to break even at the Japanese box office.

 In China, the film was released as 追捕 (Manhunt or Pursuit) in 1978.
 It was the first foreign film to be released in China after the Cultural Revolution ended in 1976.
 It became hugely popular in China at the time and Ken Takakura became very well known.
 The film sold 27 million tickets in the city of Beijing alone during 1978.
-The film's total ticket sales were in the hundreds of millions at the Chinese box office, with ticket sales estimates ranging from more than 300 million to as high as 800 million.
+The film's total ticket sales were in the hundreds of millions at the Chinese box office, with ticket sales estimates ranging from more than 300 million and 400 million to as high as 800 million.

 The film was also a commercial success in the Soviet Union, where it released in 1977 and sold 33.7 million tickets.
 It was the highest-grossing Japanese film in the Soviet Union up until Legend of Dinosaurs & Monster Birds (1977) released there in 1979.

 Adjusted for inflation, it is China's highest-grossing foreign film of all time.
-Its inflation-adjusted gross revenue in China is estimated to be at least in 2017.
-Thus, it is the highest-grossing Japanese film of all time in terms of box office admissions.
+Its inflation-adjusted gross revenue in China was estimated to be at least in 2017 or about as of 2026.
+It is thus the highest-grossing Japanese film of all time adjusted for inflation and in terms of box office admissions.